William IV: Legacy

 As William had no living legitimate issue, the British throne passed to his niece Victoria, the only legitimate child of Prince Edward, Duke of Kent and Strathearn, George III's fourth son.
-Under Salic Law, a woman could not rule Hanover, and so the Hanoverian throne went to George III's fifth son, Ernest Augustus.
+Under Salic Law, a woman could not rule Hanover and so the Hanoverian throne went to George III's fifth son, Ernest Augustus.
 William's death thus ended the personal union of Britain and Hanover, which had persisted since 1714.
-The main beneficiaries of his will were his eight surviving children by Mrs. Jordan.
-Although William is not the direct ancestor of the later monarchs of the United Kingdom, he has many notable descendants through his illegitimate family with Mrs. Jordan, including former prime minister David Cameron, TV presenter Adam Hart-Davis, and author and statesman Duff Cooper.
+The main beneficiaries of his will were his eight surviving children by Mrs Jordan.
+Although William is not the direct ancestor of the later monarchs of the United Kingdom, he has many notable descendants through his illegitimate children with Mrs Jordan, including British prime minister David Cameron, TV presenter Adam Hart-Davis, and author and statesman Duff Cooper.

 William IV had a short but eventful reign.
 In Britain, the Reform Crisis marked the ascendancy of the House of Commons and the corresponding decline of the House of Lords, and the King's unsuccessful attempt to remove the Melbourne ministry indicated a reduction in the political influence of the Crown and of the King's influence over the electorate.
 During the reign of George III, the king could have dismissed one ministry, appointed another, dissolved Parliament, and expected the electorate to vote in favour of the new administration.
 Such was the result of a dissolution in 1784, after the dismissal of the Fox-North Coalition, and in 1807, after the dismissal of Lord Grenville.
 But when William dismissed the Melbourne ministry, the Tories under Peel failed to win the ensuing elections.
 The monarch's ability to influence the opinion of the electorate, and therefore national policy, had been reduced.
 None of William's successors has attempted to remove a government or to appoint another against the wishes of Parliament.
 William understood that as a constitutional monarch he had no power to act against the opinion of Parliament.
 He said, "I have my view of things, and I tell them to my ministers.
 If they do not adopt them, I cannot help it.
 I have done my duty."

-During William's reign, the British Parliament enacted major reforms, including the Factory Act of 1833 (preventing child labour), the Slavery Abolition Act 1833 (emancipating slaves in the colonies), and the Poor Law Amendment Act 1834 (standardising provision for the destitute).
+During William's reign, the British Parliament enacted major reforms, including the Factory Act 1833 (preventing child labour), the Slavery Abolition Act 1833 (emancipating slaves in the colonies), and the Poor Law Amendment Act 1834 (standardising provision for the destitute).
 William attracted criticism both from reformers, who felt that reform did not go far enough, and from reactionaries, who felt that reform went too far.
 A modern interpretation sees him as failing to satisfy either political extreme by trying to find a compromise between two bitterly opposed factions, but in the process proving himself more capable as a constitutional monarch than many had supposed.